Frequently Asked Questions

 As improved cryopreservation methods, including improved methods of vitrification, are developed, there will be less burden on future technology, hence hopefully earlier revival.
 Vitrification means formation of a glasslike solid as temperature falls.
 This stops the formation of ice crystals that may damage tissues, thus reducing freezing damage.
 The Cryonics Institute vitrified its first human patient in the summer of 2005 (see The Cryonics Institute's 69th Patient).

 Yes.
 See Scientists' Open Letter on Cryonics in which 60 eminent scientists affirm that "cryonics is a legitimate science-based endeavor".
 Note that cryonics is science-based, but cannot correctly be called current science.
 Cryonics is based on expectations of the repair capabilities of future science.
 The same could be said, for example, of possible human habitation of Mars.
-Both illustrate projecting future capabilities from the capabilities of current science.
+Both involve projections of future capabilities based on the capabilities of current science.

 No. Cryonics is a matter of rational procedure, not religious miracle.
 Cryonics can't restore life to people whose brains have been long been physically destroyed — a Lincoln, or a Julius Caesar, or those cremated.
 Cryonics simply — but reasonably — claims that if you cryopreserve a person in a way that limits damage, then that person's brain structure may be preserved sufficiently to make the eventual recovery of life and health at least possible.